stitchdata/docs/_integration-schemas/linkedin-ads/v1/ad_analytics_by_campaign.md

   - name: "cost_in_usd"
     type: "number"
-    description: "The cost in USD based on the pivot and timeGranularity."
+    description: "The cost in USD based on the pivot and `timeGranularity`."

   - name: "date_range"
     type: "object"